OtsoF/cs-e4660-course-repo/pipeline/readme.md

 ## Making pipelines available to the cluster

 The pipelines could have been made into Argo WorkflowTemplates.
 Testing these out, they were weirdly complex and had different syntax from pipelines.
 Because of this, I found them annoying to use and decided to create a Kubernetes ConfigMap containing the pipelines.
-This ConfigMap can them be consumed by the scheduler to schedule the pipelines.
+This ConfigMap can then be used by the scheduler to schedule the pipelines.
 The ConfigMap can easily be updated with `kubectl apply -k ./` (this applies the `kustomization.yaml`, which defines the ConfigMap containing the pipeline definition files in this dir)

 ## Installation and Configuration of Argo Workflows